aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/insertgroupshape/_index.md

 ---
 title: InsertGroupShape
 second_title: Aspose.Sildes for .NET API Reference
-description: Creates a new GroupShape and inserts it to the collection at the specified index.
-GroupShape frame size and position will be fitted to content when new shape will be added into the GroupShape.
+description: Creates a new empty group shape and inserts it to the shape collection at the specified index.
+The groups frame will automatically adjust to fit any shapes added to it.
 type: docs
 weight: 290
 url: /aspose.slides/ishapecollection/insertgroupshape/